 For instance, if a student feels that their teacher who is assigning their grades or the outside world is what determines their success, they are less likely to put in effort because it isn’t in their hands.

 However, if a student feels that they are in control of the quality and success of their work and efforts, such as hard work at soccer practice leading to scoring a goal in a game, they are far more likely to put in the effort.

-One way to help students have an opportunity to feel more in control of their work and efforts is by giving them project-based tasks instead of tedious smaller tasks.
+One way to help early learners have an opportunity to feel more in control of their work and efforts is by giving them project-based tasks instead of tedious smaller tasks.

 In addition to acting as an excellent project-based task that teaches young kids how to stay on task and organized, coding can be a great deal of fun!

 One of the best and easiest ways that younger kids learn how to code is through playing and creating their own games, something that flexes their creativity and is hard to distinguish from recreational computer time.

 By using a fun task to boost your child’s discipline and motivation, they won’t feel resistant to it and will make the most out of the experience.

 Even though coding seems like something for adults or older students to learn, it’s beneficial to start learning as early as the age of five.